tbs-ualberta/TBS-Image-Processing-and-Control/kinect_pub/README.md

 ```

 # C++ Publisher Program
 The “kinect_publisher_node.cpp” file takes the output of the Xbox Kinect (accessed through libfreenect2), and publishes it to 4 separate ROS topics at a specified rate.
-These ROS topics correspond with the depth, RGB, IR, and combined depth and RGB (defined as reg) data being output by the Kinect.
+These ROS topics correspond with the depth, RGB, and IR data being output by the Kinect.
+The final ROS topic corresponds with a registered image, which is a combination of the depth and RGB data being output by the sensor.